Trend trading is one of the hottest strategies in the current investing world.

-Out of the entire technical analysis toolkit, these are the top 4 indicators for trend trading that are essential to success.
+Out of the entire technical analysis toolkit, these are the top 4 indicators are our favorites for trend trading.

 Moving averages are the bread and butter of the trend trader.
 This simple indicator uses a progressive average price for a set number of past day (or hours, months, years, etc).
 Every point on a moving average line is the average for that day, which makes for a smooth representation of a price’s movement.

 There are a number of popular configurations for moving averages, but they can be created for any time frame and for any price (closing, high, low, etc).

 Traders use moving averages to identify trends, points of resistance and crossovers between different moving average lines, among many other techniques.

 The moving average convergence divergence, or MACD, is an oscillating indicator that fluctuates around zero, and is a measure of both trend and momentum.
 The calculation of the MACD follows the same logic as a simple moving average, but incorporates additional features to give a better picture of a more recent moving average compared to an older one.